Inkhorn term

-An inkhorn term is a loanword, or a word coined from existing roots, which is deemed to be unnecessary or over-pretentious.
+An inkhorn term is a loanword, or a word coined from existing roots, which is deemed to be unnecessary or pretentious.
+The inkhorn controversy was a debate among writers in England from the mid-16th to the mid-17th century between adopters of the inkhorn terms and their opponents.

 Etymology

-An inkhorn is an inkwell made of horn.
-It was an important item for many scholars, which soon became symbolic of writers in general.
-Later, it became a byword for fussy or pedantic writers.
-The phrase "inkhorn term" is found as early as 1553.
+An inkhorn is an inkwell made of animal (mostly cattle) horn, made to be compatible with quill pens.
+It was an important tool for scholars, and became symbolic of writers in general.
+Subsequently, it became a metonym for fussy or pedantic writers.
+The phrase "inkhorn term" is found as early as 1543, and the phrase "ink pot term" was used synonymously.